spectrumvoip/stratus-web-responder-weather/README.md

 Stratus will browse your web server and expects to receive XML "verbs" ( i.e. instructions ) and wav files.
 Stratus will do things based on these instructions.
 This gives you the ability create IVRs that do all sorts of things.

+When Stratus requests back to your WebResponder application (inbound or outbound), the URL always contains at least the following parameters:

+- NmsAni : caller, e.g., "1001"
+- NmsDnis : callee e.g., "2125551212"
+- AccountUser : Account User
+- AccountDomain : Account Domain
+- AccountLastDial : Last Dialed Digits by the Account User
+- Digits : Received Digits
+- OrigCallID : (1-1188b)
+- TermCallID : (1-1188b)
+- ToUser : User Part input to the Responder
+- ToDomain : Domain Part input to the Responder

 # There are three verbs you can give Stratus:
 1. Play
 1. Gather